-Books our readers loved in 2017
+Popular books our readers loved in 2017

 Elena Favilli and Francesca Cavallo

 The world has been waiting for a book like this since the dawn of fairytales, so it's no wonder you pounced when it landed in 2017.
-You won't find any damsels-in-distress waiting to be rescued in these stories - only inspirational, strong, intelligent and independent women like Michelle Obama and Elizabeth I. Plus, it's beautifully illustrated by sixty female artists, with a stunning cover (and not a spot of pink anywhere).
+You won't find any damsels-in-distress waiting to be rescued in these stories - only inspirational, strong, intelligent and independent women like Michelle Obama and Elizabeth I. Plus, it's beautifully illustrated by 60 female artists, with a stunning cover (and not a spot of pink anywhere).

 At the end of the year, it’s natural to feel the need to reflect on our lifestyles, habits and hopes for the future.
 We work too much, we're consumed by new technology, and we just can't seem to slow things down.
 Enter Haemin Sunim, who, earlier this year, began offering simple, practical messages and thoughts on navigating the maze of modern life.
 Being both a Buddhist monk and a social media star, he's certainly qualified.

 When did we start to be who we are now?
 What place do money, family, community, food and farming occupy in human lives?
 Tackling questions like this, it's no surprise that this book features as one of the bestselling, most searched and well-reviewed books of 2017.
 Sapiens is wide-ranging in the most literal sense, dealing with humanity's place in the world, through prehistory to the modern day and beyond.
 Part-anthropology, part-biology, part-philosophy, part-any-other-subject-you-can-name, there truly is something for everyone in its pages.